 - Avoid darkened hallways, stairwells, and bathrooms that are not in high-traffic areas.

-- Call the police and notify hotel security of any criminal activity.
+- Call the police and notify the hotel security of any criminal activity.

 - Be aware and alert to predators in the parking lot — avoid distractions and big vans.

-- Return to the hotel lobby if you feel somebody is following you or acts suspicious and notify a hotel staff member.
+- Return to the hotel lobby if you feel somebody is following you or acts suspiciously and notify a hotel staff member.

 - Don’t be afraid to scream or yell for help.